bsinkule/Grid-Template-Areas/README.md

 ```
 > NOTE: Notice we also added some css to the `nav ul` so the nav links will show in a row at 700px instead of a column like in the mobile layout

-11. Paste the below code into main.css so when the screen width gets to 1000px the webpage changes to a 3 column layout.
+11. Paste the below code into main.css so when the screen width gets to 1000px the webpage changes to a three column layout.
 After pasting and saving, take some time to inspect how the `grid-area` names are used under `grid-template-areas` and how they relate to the layout in the browser.
 ```css
 @media (min-width: 1000px) {
     .wrapper {